akiokio/NextInt/readme.md

 mv sample.env .env
 yarn start
 ```
 The project will be availabe at: http://localhost:3000

+## Considerations
+- Note That the sample file only contains a sandbox mongo url and for security reasons the social auth keys are dummies
+- The social login works live
+- Due to time contraints only google login is enabled

 ## LIVE API ENDPOINTS
 POST: https://thinkific.akiosakae.com/v1/next (Protected)